-When a friend asked if I would go to NYC Pride with him my immediate thought was, “But, I’m straight.
+When a friend asked if I would go to NYC Pride with him, my immediate thought was, “But I’m straight.
 Is Pride still for me?”
 While I kept that question to myself and attended anyway, I quickly learned that Pride is for everyone.
-It’s a true celebration life and all things colorful, authentic and true.
+It’s a true celebration of life and all things colorful, authentic, and true.

 As young people, it is our duty to be the catalyst for change in this country.

 It is our duty to grow loudly and boldly.

 To be authentic and to celebrate that authenticity.